 During testing, we experienced that some options are significantly easier to install using the LATCH method over other installation types.
 Part of what makes one seat easier with LATCH is the connector type.
 Lower-cost seats typically use clips, but the easiest-to-use options have click-in push-button style connectors (both are safe, just vary in ease of use, in our opinion).

 The Cybex Aton 2 uses a push-button connector that clicks onto the LATCH anchor point (above left).
 The Chicco Fit2 and the Chicco Keyfit 35 earned 10 of 10 for the LATCH installation using the SuperCinch.
 The top-scoring seats have unique LATCH anchors or tightening systems that make installation significantly more manageable than other contenders.
-This group includes the UPPAbaby Mesa with its self-ratcheting LATCH straps that help it earn a 9, and the Nuna Pipa with rigid LATCH connectors.
+This group includes the UPPAbaby Mesa with its self-ratcheting LATCH straps that earn impressive marks and the Nuna Pipa with rigid LATCH connectors.

 Our Child Passenger Safety Technician swiftly installed the UPPAbaby Mesa using LATCH.
 After clicking the Mesa to the LATCH anchor bars, you push down on the base, and the straps self-retract to tighten.
 Once adequately tight, the indicator turns green; it could not be easier than this.